tc39/proposal-temporal/docs/instant.md

 These behave as in the `Temporal.Duration.round()` method.
 The default is to do no rounding.

-If you do need to calculate the difference between two `Temporal.Instant`s in years, months, weeks, or days, then you can make an explicit choice on how to eliminate this ambiguity, choosing your starting point by converting to a `Temporal.DateTime`.
+If you do need to calculate the difference between two `Temporal.Instant`s in years, months, weeks, or days, then you can make an explicit choice on how to eliminate this ambiguity, choosing your starting point by converting to a `Temporal.PlainDateTime`.
 For example, you might decide to base the calculation on your user's current time zone, or on UTC, in the Gregorian calendar.

 Take care when using milliseconds, microseconds, or nanoseconds as the largest unit.